“The one and only success which it is his to command is to bring to his work a mighty

 Travel and Meetings

-SERMON 2013, High Point University, High Point, North Carolina, April 13-14, 2013
+- SERMON 2013 (SouthEastern Regional Meeting on Numbers), High Point University, High Point, North Carolina, April 13-14, 2013

-INTEGERS 2013, University of West Georgia, Carrollton, Georgia, October 24-27, 2013
+- INTEGERS 2013 (The Erdős Centennial Conference), University of West Georgia, Carrollton, Georgia, October 24-27, 2013

 - REU 2014 (Combinatorics, Number Theory and Graph Theory), University of West Georgia, Carrollton, Georgia, July 25, 2014 (Summer Colloquium Series)

 - Mathematics Colloquium, University of Alabama at Birmingham, Birmingham, Alabama, April 17, 2015